cdomet-d/transcendence/research.md

 ## Modules

 A minimum of 7 major modules is required to get a 100% grade.
+For bonuses, we need 9,5 modules
 Two minor modules count as one major module.

 ### Web

+- Build a backend

 - **MAJOR**
-  - Use a framework to build the backend
+  - ✅ Use a framework to build the backend
+      - CCAS : fastify + node.js
-  - Use a framework or toolkit to build the frontend
+  - ✅ Use a framework or toolkit to build the frontend
-  - Store the results tournament in the blockchain
+      - CCAS : tailwind CSS

 - **MINOR**
-  - Use a database for the backend (is there any other way ?)
+  - ✅ Use a database for the backend (is there any other way ?)
+      - CAS: SQL lite

 ### User management

 - **MAJOR**
-  - Standard User Management, authentication, user persistence across tournaments
+  - ✅ Standard User Management, authentication, user persistence across tournaments
+      - Co
-  - Implement remote authentication
+  - ❓Implement remote authentication
+      - A

 ### Gameplay and user experience

 - **MAJOR**
-  - Remote players
+  - ✅ Remote players
-  - Multiplayer
+    - Ch
-  - Add another game with user history and matchmaking
+  - Add another game with user history and matchmaking ~
-  - Live chat
+  - ❓Live chat

 - **MINOR**
-  - Game customization options (paddle speed ? arena skins ? bonuses ?)
+  - ✅ Game customization options (paddle speed ? arena skins ? bonuses ?)

 ## AI-Algo

 - **MAJOR**
-  - AI opponent
+  - ✅ AI opponent
+    - Co
-  - User and game state dashboards (depends on USER MANAGEMENT)
+  - ✅ User and game state dashboards (depends on USER MANAGEMENT)
+    - S

 ### Cybersec

 - **MAJOR**
-  - Implement WAF/ModSecurity with hardened configuration & HashiCorp Vault for secret management
+  - ✅ Implement WAF/ModSecurity with hardened configuration & HashiCorp Vault for secret management
+    - ChAS
-  - Implement 2FA & JWT
+  - ❓Implement 2FA & JWT
+    - Ch

+- **MINOR**
+  - ✅ GDPR compliance
+    - AS

 ### Devops

 - **MAJOR**
-  - Infrastructure setup for log management
+  - ✅ Infrastructure setup for log management
+    - Co
-  - Backend as microservices
+  - ✅ Backend as microservices
+    - Ch

 - **MINOR**
-  - Monitoring system
+  - ✅ Monitoring system

-### Graphics

-- **MAJOR**
+    - S
-  - 3D rendering for Pong 😴

 ### Accessibility

 - **MINOR**
-  - Support on all devices
-  - Expand browser compatibility
+  -❓Expand browser compatibility
+    - A
-  - Multiple language support
+  - ✅ Multiple language support
+    - A
-  - Accessibility features for visually impaired users
+  - ✅ Accessibility features for visually impaired users
+    - Co
-  - Server-side rendering integration
+  - ✅ Server-side rendering integration
+    - CoChS

 ### Server-side pong

 - **MAJOR**
-  - Implement an API for server-side pong
+  - ✅ Implement an API for server-side pong
+    - CoA
-  - Enable pong gameplay via CLI against web users with API integration
+  - ✅ Enable pong gameplay via CLI against web users with API integration
-    - What tf does that mean ?
+    - ChS

 ## Research